centre-for-virus-research/CVR-VBG-2023/Read Cleaning.md

 Let's trim our paired-end read files:
 ```
 cd ..
-trim\_galore --paired \*.fastq.gz
+trim_galore --paired *.fastq.gz
 ```
 Now let's list the directory contents:
 ```
 ls
 ```
-You should see new trimmed sequence files that have been created by Trim Galore, with names ending in *\_trimmed.fq.gz*
+You should see new trimmed sequence files that have been created by Trim Galore, with names of each file pair ending in  *_val_1.fq.gz* and *_val_2.fq.gz*